CartoDB/academy/_app/_intermediate-design/04-use-composite-operations.md

 ---
-title:  "How to Use Composite Operations in CartoCSS"
+title: "Intermediate Map Design — How to Use Composite Operations in CartoCSS"
 permalink: /courses/intermediate-design/use-composite-operations/
 tweet_text: "Step by step is the way to go.
 I've finished the second map academy design course.
 Check it out!"
 ---